-The site consists of three parcels located at 2525, 2613, and 2701 East Belt Boulevard (State Route 161) in the southern portion of Richmond, Virginia.
-The site is divided into two portions: the northern portion of the site consists of a creek and wooded land located at 2525 East Belt Boulevard.
-The southern portion of the site consists of two contiguous parcels located at 2613 and 2701 East Belt Boulevard.
-The northern and southern portions of the site are divided by Formex Street.
+The site consists of three contiguous parcels located west of the Warwick Road/Hull Street Road intersection in the southern portion of Richmond, Virginia.
+The proposed entrance for the site is located at 5315 Warwick Road.
 The site is located approximately 5.0 miles southwest of Richmond's Central Business District (CBD).
 The subject site visit and corresponding fieldwork were completed during the week of January 18, 2021.